zoeysanders/zoeysanders/README.md

   <img src="https://media.giphy.com/media/MeJgB3yMMwIaHmKD4z/giphy.gif" width="30%">

-### Hi there, Welcome to my profile! ðŸ‘‹
+### Hi there, Welcome to my profile!
-- * Software Engineer
+- * Software Engineer.
-- * Currently Learning Database
+- * Currently Learning Databases.
-- * AI Enthusiast
+- * AI Enthusiast.
-- * In my spare time I enjoy learning Web and Mobile Development
+- * In my spare time I enjoy learning Web and Mobile Development.
-- * I'm looking to collaborate on GitHub because I believe that together we can do more
+- * I'm looking to collaborate on GitHub because I believe that together we can do more.
-- * I may be new but I've got interest in learning and improving my skilss
+- * I may be new but I've got an interest in learning and improving my skills.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/janeci-leoni-dewes-672975115/)](https://www.linkedin.com/in/janeci-leoni-dewes-672975115/)